Activities | Camp | Camping

 | Destinations | Coastal

 21600 Big Basin Way

 northeast of the beach town of Santa

-Cruz.
+Cruz this popular redwood park is a favorite among tourists and residents alike.
 Since 1902, Big Basin Redwoods State Park is dignified

 as the oldest State Park in California.

 This is the home to the largest continuous stand of ancient coastal

 redwoods in Central California.
 The park consists of over 18,000